-BirdLife Partners from Cyprus, Poland, Ireland and Malta have teamed up for an environmental education project with the aim to develop environmental educational resources for teachers of blind and visually-impaired pupils.
+BirdLife Partners from Cyprus, Poland, Ireland and Malta have teamed up for an environmental education project with the aim to develop environmental educational resources for teachers of students with visual impairment.

-The aim of the project, which will run until March 2022, is to develop environmental educational resources for teachers who work with blind and visually impaired children, in consultation with international experts in this field, to enable them to deliver an engaging and enriching programme of environmental education in a truly appealing manner.
+The aim of the project, which will run until March 2022, is to develop environmental educational resources for teachers who work with students with visual impairment, in consultation with international experts in this field, to enable them to deliver an engaging and enriching programme of environmental education in a truly appealing manner.
 These resources, as well as a mobile application to assist children in the recognition of birds, will then be made available free of charge to educators in each of the partner countries, and across the BirdLife International partnership.

-The project will also give the opportunity to teachers to strengthen their skills and confidence when it comes to teaching about nature, to understand and learn how to teach about nature and how to use the educational resources to be developed to engage disabled pupils in various school subjects.
+The project will also give the opportunity to teachers to strengthen their skills and confidence when it comes to teaching about nature, to understand and learn how to teach about nature and how to use the educational resources to be developed to engage students with disabilities in various school subjects.

 Project partners met at the first transnational project meeting in Malta last week.
 Joining from Cyprus was staff from BirdLife Cyprus as well as a representative from the St Barnabas School for the Blind, the only educational institution for individuals with visual impairment in Cyprus.